Squash (sport): History

 In 1923, the Royal Automobile Club hosted a meeting to further discuss the rules and regulations.
 Five years later, the Squash Rackets Association, now known as England Squash, was formed to set standards for the game in Great Britain and internationally.

 The rackets were made from one piece of English ash, with a suede leather grip and natural gut stringing.

 The 1980s witnessed a period of restructuring and consolidation.
-The Cambridge rackets factory was forced to close in face of the move to graphite rackets, and production was moved to East Asia.
+The Cambridge rackets factory was forced to close in the face of the move to graphite rackets, and production was moved to East Asia.
 Customization of squash rackets has grown over the years as well.
 There are custom variations on racket head shape, racket balance, and racket weight.
 The most common racket variation for international singles squash is a teardrop (closed throat) head shape, even balance, and racket weight of 130g.
 For hardball doubles, the most common variation is an open throat head shape, even balance, and racket weight of 140g.

 There are several variations of squash played across the world, although the international version of the sport has become the dominant form.
 In the United States, a variant of squash known as hardball was traditionally played with a harder ball and differently sized courts.
 Hardball squash has lost much of its popularity in North America (in favor of the international version).
 Doubles squash is a variant played by four players.
 There is a tennis-like variation of squash known as squash tennis.
 Finally, racketball, similar to racquetball but played on a squash court, has been rebranded as Squash 57 by the World Squash Federation.